 - CS classes are indicated with no number, and I’m using

 In the past, prereqs weren’t as strictly enforced, so some of the older advice you will get may not apply, but often it’s still possible if you ask nicely and acknowledge to advisors, professors, and the department that this might blow up in your face.
-Usually this is also easier after your first semester since you can point to your strong academic record so far.
-I had a friend who took CS 233, 374, and 421 at the same time for their third semester, and did CS 225 alongside 126 (precursor to 128) during the second semester.
+This is usually easier after your first semester since you can point to your strong academic record so far.
+I had a roommate who took CS 233, 374, and 421 at the same time for their third semester, and did CS 225 alongside 126 (precursor to 128) during the second semester.
 I don’t recommend relying on this, but it can certainly help.
 Having overrides on prereqs worked well for me when I was signing up for grad classes since their enforcement is less strict and professors have far more leeway.

-Some of these classes also have math requirements, so keep those moving too.
-I have seen some first-years take CS 357 and 361, but slot them in when it makes sense for your plan.
-This also depends on which electives you’re more interested in.
+Some of these classes also have math requirements, so keep that chain moving too.
+I have seen some first-years take CS 357 and 361, though slot them in when it makes sense for your plan.
+This depends on which electives you’re more interested in.
 For example, I wanted exposure to C and systems-level stuff for my electives, so I took CS 357 early since it aligned with my Statistics classes.
 I wasn’t as interested in the programming language side, so I put CS 421 toward my senior year.
 I had a passing interest in functional programming, but not enough to go much deeper than type inference and lex+yacc.

 CS College of Engineering - Account For Electives

 If you’re in CS in the College of Engineering, you’ll have 8 electives: 6 have to be within CS, and 2 can be outside.
-For most people I’d still suggest doing all CS anyway since that’s what we attend university for, but go based on your interests and your semester’s overall difficulty.
+For most people I’d still suggest doing all CS anyway, but go based on your interests and your semester’s overall difficulty.
 As soon as you’re able to, generally in your second year, start loading up on electives as they unlock.
 Assuming you finish CS 225+233 by the end of your third semester, you’ll have to take 3 electives for 2 more semesters and 2 electives for one semester.
+Not all electives are equal in difficulty, so definitely keep this in mind as you slot things in.

 CS (+|&) X - Frontload your X Classes